grant5622/Project_02/PROPOSAL.md

 (TBD)

-## Project Summary
+# Project Summary

-A website that utilizes a login requirement before viewing the website, once logged in allows the users to view which movies are available in which regions
+A website that utilizes a login requirement before viewing the website, once logged in allows the users to view which movies are available in which regions of the world

-## Developers
+# Developers

-Zachary, Scheel
+Zachary Scheel,
-Williamson, Grant
+Williamson Grant,
-Hendrick, Anson
+Hendrick Anson,
-Henry, Dorian
+Henry Dorian,

-## What languages is it written with:
+# What languages is it written with:

-javascript
+javascript,
-sql
+sql,
-handlebars
+handlebars,

-## What libraries are used:
+# What libraries are used:

 sequalize
 mysql